 If you wish to clean install Windows 10 on your computer, burn the Windows 10 ISO using the Windows 10 Media Creation Tool to create an Installation media.
 Make sure your BIOS settings allow you to boot from a USB.
 Plug in the USB and restart your PC.

-On restart, your PC will boot from the USB and the installation process will start.
+On the restart, your PC will boot from the USB, and the installation process will start.
 The process is more or less the same.
-You will however be asked to choose the system drive and or if you want to format the drive.
+You will, however, be asked to choose the system drive and or if you want to format the drive.

 This post shows how to clean install Windows 10 using a USB.